premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 ---

-39. How many strings can be collected by Garbage Collector in the following code snippet?
+39. How many strings can be collected by Garbage Collector in the following code snippet?p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)